Please note that Tapas no longer supports Internet Explorer.

 Camilla

 She caught a glimpse of the monster's face.
 Blood red eyes and pointed ears.
 Pale white skin and sharp fangs.
 Her heart pounded in her chest, she could feel her blood rush through her veins.
 She had to protect her brother.
 He was the only person she had left.
 Even if it meant sacrificing herself to the monsters, she had to be brave.
 Latevia had trusted her to keep everyone safe.
-If she couldn’t even do that… At least she could save Jeremy.
+If she couldn’t even do that, at least she could save her brother.
 That was the only thought spinning in her head.

 “Camilla.
 Camilla it’s me, don’t be scared.
 It’s Sister Latevia, please calm down…” The monster spoke.
 No. That couldn’t be true.
 The monsters must’ve eaten her and taken her voice!
 It was the only explanation.
 There was no way that it was Miss Late.